 If the backoff procedure is invoked for reason b) above, the value of CW[AC] shall be reset to CWmin[AC].

-If the backoff procedure is invoked for reason c), d), e), or f) above, the value of CW[AC] shall be updated as follows before invoking the backoff procedure:
+If the backoff procedure is invoked for reason c), d), or e) above, the value of CW[AC] shall be updated as follows before invoking the backoff procedure:

 etc.